Alan Fern

 Biography

-Alan Fern is a Professor of Computer Science and Executive Director of A.I.
-Research for the College of Engineering at Oregon State University.
+Alan Fern is a professor of computer science, artificial intelligence, and robotics in the School of Electrical Engineering and Computer Science at Oregon State University.
 He received his Ph.D.
-(2004) in Computer Engineering from Purdue University, and his B.S.
-(1997) in Electrical Engineering from the University of Maine.
-His research interests span a variety of topics in Artificial Intelligence and Robotics with a particular emphasis on building systems that can learn from experience.
-He co-directs the Dynamic Robotics Laboratory with Jonathan Hurst at Oregon State and is PI for a number of government funded projects including DARPA programs on Explainable Artificial Intelligence and Machine Common Sense.
-Most recently he is serving as the OSU lead PI for a new $20M AI Institute on Agricultural AI in collaboration with Washington State University.
+(2004) in computer engineering from Purdue University, and his B.S.
+(1997) in electrical engineering from the University of Maine.
+His research interests span a variety of topics in artificial intelligence and robotics with a particular emphasis on building systems that can learn from experience.
+He co-directs the Dynamic Robotics Laboratory with Jonathan Hurst at Oregon State where he works on AI for enabling humanoid robots to do real-world work.
+He is also the AI director for the AgAID National AI Institute in collaboration with Washington State University, which has the mission of developing AI and robotics solutions for important problems in specialty crop agriculture.

 Awards/Accolades